 Juha Koponen, born in1972, D.Sc.
 (Tech.)
+(Member of the Board until 20 March 2014)

 Koponen is currently the CEO of Netcycler Oy which is providing swap.com Internet service at the US markets.
 Before that, Koponen gained almost ten years of experience in software business, channel marketing and globalization in First Hop Oy, in which he had various tasks in the Executive Board.
 Koponen has been a member of the Board of Directors of Innofactor Plc since 2011.
 No other important positions of trust.